 But when I caught up with CEO Scott Kirby during a break, I asked him for his best travel tip that does not involve flying his airline.

-The video is embedded above, but his answer was short and simple: “Sleep as much as you can.”
+The answer might surprise you: “Sleep as much as you can.”

 As someone who travels frequently, I can definitely relate.
 I wanted to follow up, but did not get the chance.
 However, I later came across an episode of Brilliant Moves: Coffee with CEOs, where Bob Sternfels, the Global Managing Partner at McKinsey & Company, asked Kirby about the same topic.
 Here is part of that conversation: